Enlargement and Article 10

 - Bosnia and Herzegovina was invited to join the Membership Action Plan (MAP) in April 2010.

-- Following Russia’s brutal and unprovoked invasion of Ukraine in February 2022, the Finnish and Swedish ambassadors to NATO simultaneously conveyed the intent of their respective countries to join the Alliance by submitting official letters of application to NATO on 18 May.
+- Following Russia’s full-scale invasion of Ukraine in February 2022, the Finnish and Swedish ambassadors to NATO simultaneously conveyed the intent of their respective countries to join the Alliance by submitting official letters of application to NATO on 18 May.
 They completed accession talks on 4 July, and their Accession Protocols were signed by Allies on 5 July.
-Once Allies have ratified the Accession Protocols according to their national procedures, Finland and Sweden will be invited to accede to the Washington Treaty, officially becoming NATO Allies.
+Finland is now a NATO Ally as of 4 April 2023.
+Once Allies have ratified the Accession Protocol according to their national procedures, Sweden will be invited to accede to the Washington Treaty and officially become a NATO Ally as well.

 Countries that have declared an interest in joining the Alliance are initially invited to engage in an intensified dialogue with NATO about their membership aspirations and related reforms.

 Aspirant countries may then be invited to participate in the MAP to prepare for potential membership and demonstrate their ability to meet the obligations and commitments of possible future membership.
 Participation in the MAP does not guarantee membership.

 Countries aspiring to join NATO have to demonstrate that they are in a position to further the principles of the 1949 Washington Treaty and contribute to security in the Euro-Atlantic area.
 They are also expected to meet certain political, economic and military criteria, which are laid out in the 1995 Study on NATO Enlargement.

 1995 Study on Enlargement